 - infections and cuts on your palms or soles

 There may be a link between psoriasis and cardiovascular complications.
-One study from 2006 found an association between psoriasis and hypertension, diabetes, and hyperlipidemia.
+A 2019 study found a link between psoriasis and hypertension, diabetes, and hyperlipidemia.
 More research is needed to understand the relationship.

 Your doctor may prescribe a topical treatment that you put directly on your skin, including: